ubc-library-rc/rdm/content/03_create_readme.md

 {: .no_toc}
 {: .label .label-green }

 Let's revisit the dataset cited in the warm-up exercise.
 Recall how difficult it was to understand the dataset, so we created an unofficial README for it to help understand the dataset better.
+Please navigate to the sample README provided below.

-Let's open the [example here](https://ubc-library-rc.github.io/rdm/content/exercise_files/README_sample_exercise_v01.txt), view the content, and answer the following questions:
+Let's open the sample README file, view the content, and answer the following questions:
-1. What existing elements are useful to us?
+1. What existing elements or pieces of information are useful?
-2. What elements are underdeveloped or missing?
+2. What elements or pieces of information are underdeveloped or missing?
 3. If you wanted to enhance this README file, what would you add?

 ## Sample README file
-Here is a more thorough sample README file for the dataset cited in the warm-up exercise.
+Here is the [sample README file](https://ubc-library-rc.github.io/rdm/content/exercise_files/README_sample_v02.txt) you can view and download for exercise 2.
 It includes the 9 minimum elements to capture academic research projects.

-You can view and download the [sample README file here](https://ubc-library-rc.github.io/rdm/content/exercise_files/README_sample_v02.txt).
-In the note box at the top, you can also download a README template that can be filled in and modified to fit your project.
-Both of these files are in plain text format and can be opened in many applications.
+As a reminder, in the note box at the top, you can also download a README template that can be filled in and modified to fit your project!
+Both the sample and template README files are in plain text format and can be opened in many applications.

-*Please note that the content of the example README file was fabricated for educational purposes and does not reflect the real project’s objectives.*
+*Please note that the content of the sample README file was fabricated for educational purposes and does not reflect the real project’s objectives.*

 <img src="figures/readme.png" width="200" style="margin-left:30px"/>